usds/justice40-tool/data/data-pipeline/README.md

 We use Docker to install the necessary libraries in a container that can be run in any operating system.

+*Important*: To be able to run the data Docker containers, you need to increase the memory resoure of your container to at leat 8096 MB.

 To build the docker container the first time, make sure you're in the root directory of the repository and run `docker-compose build --no-cache`.

 Once completed, run `docker-compose up` and then open a new tab or terminal window, and then run any command for the application using this format: